Ligon Flynn

-Ligon B. Flynn, FAIA (February 24, 1931 – September 26, 2010), was an American architect who practiced in North Carolina — widely known for his coastal residential projects of southeastern North Carolina, notably in the Wilmington area.
+Ligon B. Flynn, FAIA (February 24, 1931 – September 26, 2010), was an American architect who practiced in North Carolina — noted for his coastal residential projects in southeastern North Carolina, primarily in the Wilmington area.

 On the receipt of his professional archives, North Carolina State University said "Flynn’s approach to design was marked by a kind of holistic environmentalism.
 He prioritized daylight and natural ventilation and wanted indoor and outdoor spaces to seem interchangeable."

 Background

 Born near Tryon, North Carolina to parents Broadus Bryan Flynn, a rural Postal Carrier and Myrtle Shields Flynn.
 After becoming an Eagle Scout, Flynn attended North Carolina State University School of Design in Raleigh, North Carolina (then N.C.
 State College), graduating in 1963.

 Flynn and his wife Susan Hardin Flynn had a son and daughter.

 An avid painter and amateur photographer, Flynn documented the vanishing tobacco barns of eastern North and South Carolina which led to an exhibit “Down Tobacco Road” at the Cape Fear Museum in Wilmington in 2001, 2002, and again in 2009.
 The photos were subsequently published in the book, “Tobacco Barns” printed via Lulu.com in 2007.
 His early paintings were exhibited in NC Artist's Annual Exhibits and The National Gallery of Art Water Color Exhibit in Washington, DC.